 As the British Library’s Harry Potter: A History of Magic exhibition opens, we explore the history and science of magic.

 Discover the story behind 18th century scientist Joseph Priestley’s microscope, purchased on this day in 1767.

-On the 150th anniversary of scientist Michael Faraday’s death we explore his work and the lasting impact he had on modern science.
+On the anniversary of scientist Michael Faraday’s birth, our Curator of Contemporary Science Sophie Waring looks at objects in the collection that explore his work and the lasting impact he had on modern science.

 Discover the story behind the famous painkiller, aspirin.